sinch/Sinch-Auth-Tree-Nodes/README.md

 Properties of the node:

 * **appKey** - Application key for your application found in the Sinch Verification Portal dashboard.
+* **appSecret** - Application secret for your application found in the Sinch Verification Portal dashboard.
 * **verificationMethod** - Verification method used to verify the phone number.
 * **identityPhoneNumberAttribute** - Attribute used to get user's phone number from identities store.